martinResearch/puzzleAI/README.md

 Maybe we could remove to variables in some of the clauses which could make the problem easier for SAT solvers to solve (maybe see Quinlan 1987).
 We may actually want to get more rules than the strict minimum and have some redundancy and larger contexts in order to make it easier for tree search based SAT solver to prune nodes.
-Is is a bit similar to clause learning in SAT solvers? we do not want too many clauses but we want clauses that cane prune bad solution quickly.
+Is this approach a bit similar to clause learning in SAT solvers?
+We do not want too many clauses but we want clauses that can help to prune bad solution quickly.

 ### Using Integer programming with learnt rules